-The most common way for users to navigate an ohyay workspace is to click on rooms in the list of rooms displayed by the Room Navigator (the vertical bar on the left side of the screen).
+The most common way for users to navigate an ohyay workspace is to click on rooms in the list of rooms displayed by the Room List (the vertical panel on the left side of the screen).
 To enable more customized interfaces for navigating a workspace, ohyay provides the option of Map Room based navigation.

 When Map Room navigation is enabled, you must specify a room in your workspace that ohyay will display as the map in place of the left side Navigator.
 In the example below a room titled "My Map Room" is selected as the map.

-When Map Room navigation is enabled, clicking on the "open navigator" icon in the top-left of the screen will not open the left navigator bar.
+When Map Room navigation is enabled, clicking on the icon in the top-left of the screen will not open the Rooms List.
 Instead, ohyay displays the specified map room as an overlay on top of the current room.
 (Opening the map does not move users from their current room, it only displays the map as a visual overlay covering the contents of the current room.)

 - Users can view the map overlay without leaving their current room.
 This means a user can view a workspace map to understand what options are available to them without leaving the conversation in their current room.

-- Since the map overlay is always accessible via the "open navigator" icon, creators don't need to manually add elements to rooms that link to the map.
+- Since the map overlay is always accessible via the icon, creators don't need to manually add elements to rooms that link to the map.

-- Since users are never "residing in" the map room, in participant counts/lists they are always shown as being in one of the regular rooms in your workspace.
+- Since users are never "residing in" the map room, in user counts/lists they are always shown as being in one of the regular rooms in your workspace.

 However, there are also reasons why creators might prefer using a regular room for workspace navigation instead of map overlays.
 For example, forcing users to explicitly navigate to a main menu/map style room can be preferable if a creator wants users to be able to see and chat with other users that are also looking at the map.
 In this situation, the main menu/map room functions as a virtual hallway where people in your event pass by each other while moving from room to room.